 Microarray Scanners Information

-Microarray Scanners are used to perform microarray analysis by acquiring images of laser induced fluorescence.
+Microarray scanners perform microarray analysis by acquiring images of laser induced fluorescence.

 What is a Mircoarray?